Tali - Sand Dune

 Ray paints rockhole sites, knowledge of which is passed on from generation to generation and revered by all Anangu (people) Pitjantjatjara.
 He works slowly and is very meticulous but there is a unique contemporary vision to his imagery that sets Ray Ken apart from other artists.
-He is a slow and meticulous worker who is drawn to vibrant colours that reflect the luminous colours of the sand dunes and desert landscape he paints.
+He is drawn to vibrant colours that reflect the luminous colours of the sand dunes and desert landscape he paints.

 In this work Ray is telling the story of the sandhill country.

 Born: c.1940 Amaruna (near Indulkana) SA

 Ray grew up in Pukutja (Ernabella Mission).
 As a young man he worked as a stockman and ringer at the surrounding cattle stations.